Whether we you are a freelancer, owner of a small agency or run a website single handedly, too many of us work alone.

 Getting an outside perspective

-That said I know that not everybody’s experiences have been so rosy.
+I know that not everybody’s experiences have been so rosy.
 Also by the time you are reading this the opportunity for this kind of partnership has already passed.

 What then can you do?
 What other options are available for those seeking an outside perspective and somebody to bounce ideas around with?